uhm-descartes/descartes-modules/morea/descartes-morea-workshop/experience-morea-module-development-2.md

 <i class="fa-solid fa-globe fa-xl"></i> **How do I format text?
 Add images?**
 <hr/>

 You write text in a format called [Markdown](https://www.markdownguide.org/).
-If you don't want to spend time reading documentation, then there's a pretty easy alternative: just search through other workshops for the kind of formatting you want, and then look at the corresponding file in your browser to see how that workshop author did it!
+If you don't want to spend time reading documentation, then there's a pretty easy alternative: just search through other modules for the kind of formatting you want, and then look at the corresponding file in your browser to see how that module author did it!

 The [Morea Framework Reference Guide](https://morea-framework.github.io/docs/category/reference) provides more detailed information if you want to do something but can't find someone else who already did it.